 Guidelines to safety steam valves installation.

-Maximum fire sprinkler protection area vs. classification and construction.
+Maximum fire sprinkler protected area vs. classification and construction.